 “Service Fee” means the applicable fee to be paid by Customer for each Crosser Service.

 “Software” means the executable versions of the software programs owned, distributed or

 licensed by Crosser included in Software (and any part of them) which are to be supplied by Crosser to Customer and for which Customer is granted a limited license under the applicable Terms Acceptance Procedure.
 Software shall include all Updates from time to time, the media upon which such software is delivered (if any) to Customer and the related Documentation.

 “Standard Support” means Crosser’s standard support and maintenance services which are included in the Fees.

-“Terms Acceptance Procedure” means the click-wrap-license and acceptance of user terms procedure for users of Crosser Products when Customer or other user log in on Crosser Cloud for the first time.
+“Terms Acceptance Procedure” means the click-wrap-license and acceptance of user terms procedure for users of Crosser Products when Customer or other user log in on Crosser Control Center for the first time.